Frequently asked questions

 How many years do you have to wait before applying for citizenship?

-5 years, or 3 years if you have been married to a U.S. citizen.
+5 years, or 3 years if you have been married to a U.S. citizen and living with them.
 You may submit your application up to three months before you are eligible for citizenship.

 What do you have to do to become a U.S. citizen?